 Important note on CVE requirement:

-To ensure a quicker processing of your CVE request, ensure that you have planned a public reference according to MITRE requirements.
-It should at minimum:
+To ensure a quicker processing of your CVE request, mention if a public reference to the vulnerability exists or if it has been planned by you or the vendor according to MITRE requirements.
+It should at least:

-To help speed-up the process, please create a draft in the «Vulnogram» and include the resutling JSON.
+To help speed-up the process, please create a CVE draft in the «Vulnogram» , export it as JSON and attach it to your submission.

-If the reported vulnerability affects a cloud service, make sur it is eligible under the 7.4.4.
-Requirements for Assigning a CVE ID . «The vulnerability requires customer or peer action to resolve».
+If the reported vulnerability affects a cloud service, make sure it is eligible under the 7.4.4.
+Requirements for Assigning a CVE ID . «The vulnerability requires customer or peer action to resolve.».

 How to submit a CVD report to us:

-• Complete the form below including details of your discovery.
-Please include your PGP public key so that the NCSC can ensure immediate and secure communication with you.
+- Complete the form below including details of your discovery.
+Please include your PGP public key so that the NCSC can ensure timely and secure communication with you.

-• For more complex vulnerabilities, the NCSC might need to communicate directly with you.
-Please provide at least an email address or phone number.
+- The NCSC might need to communicate directly with you during the handling of a case.
+Please provide at least an email address (you can still communicate with us anonymously).

 PGP NCSC Vulnerability (ASC, 3 kB, 31.08.2021)E-Mail: vulnerability at ncsc.ch